 The founder Maurice H. Graham would unfortunately pass away in 1955 at the age of 66.
 His son, Elwood M. Graham, would fill his father’s shoes as CEO of the M. H. Graham Company.
 Elwood was a veteran of World War II, serving in the Criminal Investigation Division in Europe and Asia.
 While serving in Asia, Elwood played a role in the occupation of Japan under General Douglas MacArthur.
 After the war, he would join the F.B.I. becoming a special agent serving under J. Edgar Hoover in Dallas, Detroit, and Minneapolis.
 Elwood would also work with a non-profit The Mississippi Coast Crime Commission, belonged to the Society of Former Special Agents of the F.B.I., and would serve on the boards of multiple corporations.

 After 13 years in charge, Elwood Graham would move the business to Biloxi, Mississippi, and rebrand it as The M. H. Graham Corporation.
 With the change in name came a pivot in the business model as well.
 Elwood began to private label all of the companies’ house ware goods, allowing the company to become a major manufacturer and employing around one hundred and thirty people.
 From 1930 to 1988, the M. H. Graham Company supplied direct sales cookware companies and restaurant suppliers throughout the world with their house ware products.
-Chef Charles Knight acquired the new company, Kitchen Innovations, in 1992.
-Knight continues to manufacture the original Three-Legged Rotary Food Cutter, made famous through M. H. Graham, and two updated models as well.
+Chef Charles Knight acquired the new company, Kitchen Innovations, in 1992. although the Jet-O-Matic coffee/tea brewer is no longer in production Health Craft has continued with the original Three-Legged Rotary Food Cutter, and two updated models as well.